Vincent Ziani de Ferranti: Personal life

 Ferranti had two sons, Sebastian and Basil, and three daughters.
-He died at his home Henbury Hall, Henbury, Cheshire) on 20 May 1980.
+He died at his home Henbury Hall, Henbury, Cheshire on 20 May 1980.
 His wife, Dorothy Hettie Wilson, survived him.
+In the 1910s Dorothy had travelled to Australia with her father R P Wilson, who had previously worked with the Ferranti company, and was hired to work on the electrification of the Melbourne Suburban Railways.
+During the First World War, she served in the British Military Intelligence Department and later played a significant role in the Electrical Association for Women.